It’s time for another amazing season at the Jersey Shore.

 120 W. Main Street, Tuckerton • 609-296-8868

 Founded as a lobster co-op at the northern tip of Long Beach Island in the 1920s, today’s Viking Village continues as a commercial fishing port, with the added attraction of clothing, crafts and collectibles shops, and food vendors—all housed in repurposed fishing shacks.
-You can take a free dock tour (10 am Fridays, starting July 7) or just stroll around the docks to admire the colorful fishing fleet.
-This year’s craft shows are scheduled for May 28, July 9 and September 3. —KS
+You can take a free dock tour (10 am Fridays, starting July 5 and running through August 30) or just stroll around the docks to admire the colorful fishing fleet.
+There are also craft shows. —KS

 1801 Bayview Avenue, Barnegat Light • 609-494-0113